armbian/documentation/docs/User-Guide_Getting-Started.md

 ### How to check download integrity?

 Since it might happen that your download got somehow corrupted we integrate a checksum/hash for the image.
-After uncompressing the download you can compare the image's SHA-256 hash with the one contained in the `sha256sum.sha` file.
-On Windows you can use [7-Zip's built-in hash functionality](https://superuser.com/a/1024913) to display the SHA256 hash while on Linux/macOS you would do this
+You can compare the image's SHA-256 hash with the one contained in the `sha256sum.sha` file.
+On Windows, xxxxxxx-Marti identifying tool that works with Windows-xxx to display the SHA256 hash while on Linux/macOS, in the directory in which you have downloaded the files ,you would do this

-	shasum -a 256 -c Armbian_*.img.sha Armbian_*.img
+	shasum -a 256 -c Armbian_*.img.sha Armbian_*.img.xz
 	Armbian_5.35_Clearfogpro_Debian_stretch_next_4.13.16.img: OK
 	^C